3ghin5/hatelace/tpt.md

  * I have never been phished, but the most common techniques involve disguising a phishing email as a legitimate email from Amazon or UPS.

+### Finals MCQ Correctiions

+1. The number of statements in a program usually has less effect on how long the program takes to run.
+Thus the answer is B.

+23. A public key, as the name suggests, is public and can be accessed by anyone so they can recieve encrypted information on the internet.
+Instead the answer is A, the browser cookies.
+These often collect and store lots of personal data about the user, leading to a compromise of privacy.

 ### Jekyll Themes

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/3ghin5/hatelace/settings/pages).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.